allison-johnson/my-recipe-box-client/NOTES.md

 [] How to get rid of warnings which stem from rendering lists from within bootstrap card components?

+[] Nothing happens when you click on another recipe box from 'Manage My Recipes'

 *TODO*
+[] Add README's
+[] Create repo for back end

 [] Alphabetize recipes on home page (and within filtered categories as well)

 [] When you click on another recipe box from 'Manage My Recipes', nothing happens